King Henry leads Titans’ late rally to stun Seahawks 33-30 | Times Leader

 And when Tennessee needed yards in overtime after nearly ending the game with a safety, Henry had four runs for 21 yards to set up Bullock’s winning kick.

-Henry also had a career-high six receptions for 55 yards.
+Henry also had a career-high six receptions for 55 yards and his 182 yards rushing matched the most allowed by Seattle during coach Pete Carroll’s tenure.
 Tannehill was 27 for 40 for 347 yards and Julio Jones had the 59th 100-yard game of his career with six receptions for 128 yards.

 Most important, the Titans avoided an 0-2 start.